How to Develop A Strong Sense of Self: A Practical Guide

 3. Did I treat a mistake or “wasted time” as evidence of who I am?

 The element of performance that is linked to self-esteem is setting some attainable goals and achieving them.
-These goals should not just be tied to external validation and achievements but also personal growth.
+These goals should not just be tied to external validation and achievements (or one time wins…such as a prestigious scholarship or trophy) but should also tied to personal growth.
 For example, setting a goal of making 3 self-compassionate statements to oneself each day and following through on it for a week can build self-esteem!

 What you like and what you value are two different things.
 Preferences change.
 Values are organizing principles that guide choices under strain and are a core parts of one’s identity.
 Without values, self-esteem relies on external sources.
-For example, in helping people identify their values, I would often give a list of 50 core values and have clients rank their top 5 and events where these values came to life.
-For example, from a young age, I knew authenticity, vitality, and adaptability were core values of mine.
+For example, in helping people identify their values, I will give them a list of 50 core values and have clients rank their top 5 and events and life experiences where these values came to life.
+For example, from a young age, I knew authenticity, vitality, creativity, and adaptability were core values of mine.
 I struggled to perform and people please and intuitively knew living on the full spectrum of emotions was valuable given my naturally high empathy.
-As a bicultural individual, I was forced to adapt to two worlds growing up and this turned into a life long commitment value to adapt to difference environments and knowing how to connect across wide differences.
+Making art in various forms has always been a part of my life and an anchoring part of my identity—be it jewelry, paintings, pottery, photography, poetry, and calligraphy (it was how I coped with loneliness as a child).
+Also, as a bicultural individual, I was forced to adapt to two worlds growing up and this turned into a life long commitment to adapt to different environments and learning to connect across differences with diverse people.
 These values led me to my career.
 Self-esteem grows less from feeling good about yourself and more from respecting yourself—one of the best ways to do this is living according to your values.

 Tolerate being disliked and disapproval without abandoning yourself

 This was is not easy, but high self-esteem comes from the ability to anchor yourself in an honest assessment of your behavior and who you are even when you learn others are disappointed, confused, unhappy, or do not like you.
-Though it’s understandable to feel hurt and want to know why someone doesn’t approve of you or your choices, excessively ruminating, retaliatory behavior or thoughts, and efforts to get someone to like you are all indictors that you may need to work on liberating yourself from these opposing voices—and trust me, when you master it, it will be one of the most freeing experiences of your life.
+Though it’s understandable to feel hurt and want to know why someone doesn’t approve of you or your choices, excessive rumination, retaliatory behavior or thoughts, and efforts to get someone to like you are all indictors that you may need to work on liberating yourself from these opposing voices—and trust me, when you do, it will be one of the most freeing experiences of your life.

-In essence, high self-esteem and a strong sense of self come from knowing one’s worth doesn’t come from external output or titles, following through on realistic goals, knowing one’s feelings and honoring them, feeling protective of oneself in the face of mistakes./failures and learning from them, and having clear values and living by them.
+In essence, high self-esteem and a strong sense of self come from knowing one’s worth doesn’t come from external output or titles, following through on realistic goals, knowing one’s feelings and honoring them, feeling protective of oneself in the face of mistakes and failures and learning from them, tolerating disapproval, having clear values and living by them, and most importantly, cultivating strong relationships and choosing kindness whenever possible.

 Previous